peakresponse/peak-server/README.md

     The above command will open the postgres command line utility for inspecting the database.

     ```
+    # sequelize db:create --env=test
+    # sequelize db:migration --env=test
     # npm test
     ```

-    The above command will run the continuous integration test suite.
+    The above commands will set up a test database and run the continuous integration test suite.

-11. To stop the server, press CONTROL-C in the window with the running server.
+11. To stop the server, press CONTROL-C in the shell with the running server.
     If it is successful, you will see something like this:

     ```